This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 From there, you can take a walk to the colourful Barrio Santa Cruz for some delicious tapas, and then head over to Casa de Pilatos, a beautiful civil palace.
 Not far from there is the unique contemporary structure of the Metropol Parasol, and the famous restaurant El Rinconcillo (it’s a must-try!).

-Some of the other unmissable spots in Seville are the Royal Alcázar, the Cathedral, the Giralda Tower, and the best tapas bar in town, Espacio Eslava.
+Some of the other unmissable spots in Seville are the Royal Alcázar, Seville Cathedral, the Giralda Tower, and the best tapas bar in town, Espacio Eslava.
 I also highly recommend watching a flamenco show during your time there!

 Getting to Seville is very easy.
 You can either fly into Seville Airport or take a high-speed train if you’re coming from other Spanish cities such as Barcelona, Granada, Cordoba, or Madrid.

-Sharm El-Sheikh, Egypt
+Sharm el-Sheikh, Egypt

-Diving is the big activity here, and many people come to learn.
+Diving is a big activity here, and many people come to learn.
 If you’re not a diver, then there are also amazing snorkelling spots in the clear waters, and places like Ras Mohammas National Park, Egypt’s premier location for marine life.
 You can get a boat trip there, jump in and snorkel or dive the day away!

 Feeling energetic?
-A couple of hours drive north is Mount Sinai, located deep in the South Sinai Desert.
+A couple of hours’ drive north is Mount Sinai, located deep in the South Sinai Desert.
 You can hike to the top of this holy mountain, where, according to the Bible’s Old Testament, God handed down the ten commandments to Moses.

-You can even take a two day trip from Sharm to Cairo and Luxor, although it does involve getting on another plane!
+You can even take a two-day trip from Sharm to Cairo and Luxor, although it does involve getting on another plane!

 Taormina, Sicily

 The charming hilltop town of Taormina is one of the best destinations in Europe for winter sun.
 Taormina is located in view of Mount Etna, along the east coast of Sicily.
-In Taormina you’ll discover dramatic cliffs sweeping to the sea below and a picturesque old gate to enter the medieval walls of the city.
+In Taormina, you’ll discover dramatic cliffs sweeping to the sea below and a picturesque old gate to enter the medieval walls of the city.

-There are so many things to do in Taormina but the biggest draw is the surrounding beaches.
+There are so many things to do in Taormina, but the biggest draw is the surrounding beaches.
 Taormina’s most incredible beach is Isola Bella, a nature reserve just off the coastline.
-Reaching Isola Bella requires hiking down a footpath but you can also take a bus or buy a ticket for the funicular.
+Reaching Isola Bella requires hiking down a footpath, but you can also take a bus or buy a ticket for the funicular.

-Once you reach the shoreline you can set up your blanket or rent a sun chair on the shore.
+Once you reach the shoreline, you can set up your blanket or rent a sun chair on the shore.
 In order to reach the island and nature reserve you will have to walk along a sandbar.
 Depending on the time of day, you may have to wade into the water because the sand bar is submerged during high tide.

 When in Taormina, make a trip to the gorges of Alcantara.
 They are a natural canyon carved into black lava flows.
 The tallest are 50m tall tall and you can wade into the cold water running through the canyon.